TUT22-DevTeam/BUS-WebApp-Frontend/README.md

 If you want to run the development server, you can run the following command:

 ## First, install dependencies
-[NOTICE] You need to install Node.js and npm before running the following command.
+[NOTICE] You need to install Node.js and  before running the following command.
 ```bash
 yarn install
 ```